 1. When Are Construction Workers Required to Wear a Safety Harness?

-There is sometimes confusion around this topic because there are different standards for general industry vs. the construction industry.
-Standard 1926.501 of the Occupational Safety and Health Administrations regulations covers fall protection, specifically in the construction industry.
+There is sometimes confusion around this topic because there are different standards for the general industry vs. the construction industry.
+Standard 1926.501 of the Occupational Safety and Health Administration regulations covers fall protection, specifically in the construction industry.
 It states:

 “Each employee on a walking/working surface (horizontal and vertical surface) with an unprotected side or edge which is 6 feet (1.8 m) or more above a lower level shall be protected from falling by the use of guardrail systems, safety net systems, or personal fall arrest systems.”

 It can also apply at heights lower than 6 feet if the employee is working near or above dangerous equipment or substances.
 To determine which situations are applicable to your trade specifically, you should read the regulation in full.

 2. Who is Responsible for Purchasing / Providing Fall Protection Equipment to Construction Workers?

 If the conditions of Standard 1926.501 (outlined above) are applicable, then Standard 1926.502 states that the employer is the one responsible for providing proper means of fall protection, which may include a full body harness, lifeline, lanyard and anchor.

 There has been some confusion regarding whether the term ‘provide’ when it comes to all personal protective equipment includes paying for said equipment.
 With a few exceptions, OSHA requires employers to provide and pay for PPE when it is used to comply with OSHA standards.

 3. Where Can I Buy a Safety Harness?

 Harnesses are available for sale at local distribution centers near you.
 Since roofing is one of the top trades to use them, your best selection may be through a roofing supply center, even if you aren’t a roofing contractor.